 by Mike Ratliff

-I do not write these things to make you ashamed, but to admonish you as my beloved children.
-For though you have countless guides in Christ, you do not have many fathers.
-For I became your father in Christ Jesus through the gospel.
-I urge you, then, be imitators of me.
-(1 Corinthians 4:14-16 ESV)
+14 I do not write these things to shame you, but to admonish you as my beloved children.
+15 For if you were to have countless tutors in Christ, yet you would not have many fathers, for in Christ Jesus I became your father through the gospel.
+16 Therefore I exhort you, be imitators of me.
+1 Corinthians 4:14-16 (NASB)

 The visible church is flesh driven.
 Evangelicalism is corrupt because of the very same thing.
 I visit both large and small churches.
 It seems that in many cases, the larger the church, the more geared the leadership is there to appealing to the flesh to attract and keep the crowds large and entertained.
 When I enter the physical buildings of these large churches I look around and take a visible inventory of the clues given of how focused the leadership there is to being “in tune” with culture in how church is done, how the music is done, how convicting the message from the Word of God is in all of this and how central that is to the life of that local body of believers.
 Forget those that have their own television networks or shows or whatever.
 They have sold out a long time ago to contextualization of the truth in order to keep the money coming in.